-On behalf of members, we invest \$19 billion across a range of asset classes and sectors globally via specialist investment managers.
+On behalf of members, we invest \$23 billion across a range of asset classes and sectors globally via specialist investment managers.
 Our investments mainly include listed equities, property, infrastructure, and fixed interest.
 We also invest across geographic regions including developed and emerging markets as well as across sectors such as energy, material, electronic equipment, health care and financial services.

-To understand potential risks of modern slavery in our investment portfolio, we surveyed our investment managers across asset classes, both on their operations and investment activities, using a comprehensive questionnaire.
-Regarding operations, all our managers have internal processes to monitor and manage risks including modern slavery related to their business operations.
-All our managers are also domiciled in low-risk countries, and some of them have already produced Modern Slavery Statements, in compliance with the UK Modern Slavery Act.
+To identify and address potential risks of modern slavery in our investment portfolio, we engage with our fund managers, who meet regularly with our investee companies on our behalf, and alongside the Australian Council of Superannuation Investors (ACSI).
+We surveyed our investment managers across asset classes, both on their operations and investment activities, using a comprehensive questionnaire.
+Regarding operations, all of our managers have internal processes to monitor and manage risks including modern slavery related to their business operations.
+All of our managers are also domiciled in low-risk countries, and some of them have already produced Modern Slavery Statements, in compliance with the UK Modern Slavery Act.
 This provides an additional level of assurance.
 We consider the risk of modern slavery in managers' operations is low.

-Specifically related to investment activities, our initial assessment was focused on high-risk countries and sectors as identified by the 2018 Global Slavery Index.
 We have sought to understand geographic and sector risks in relation to our investments.
 We have compared our investments with geographies or sectors to be of greater risks and have engaged with our investment managers accordingly.
 Further details are provided in the next section.

-Actions taken to assess and address the risks of modern slavery
+d.
+Mandatory criterion 4 Actions taken to assess and address the risks of modern slavery

-To help us assess and address modern slavery risks, we adopted a five-step action cycle process, outlined below.
+To help us assess and address modern slavery risks, we adopt a five-step action cycle process, outlined below.

-- Both the Operations team and Investments team used a risk-based approach to address modern slavery in their supply chains, each having adopted an approach appropriate for the size and nature of the channel - CareSuper has baselined the first year's supplier responses and we're now tracking progress year on year - We have controls in place to measure and report progress on the effectiveness of the actions within our framework - Operations team: A collection of representatives from Finance, Compliance, Investments and Communications meet regularly to monitor our approach to combatting Modern Slavery risks and review current developments in the market.
+- Both the Operations team and Investments team used a risk-based approach to address modern slavery in their supply chains, each having adopted an approach appropriate for the size and nature of the channel - CareSuper has baselined the first year's supplier responses and we're now tracking progress year on year - We have controls in place to measure and report progress on the effectiveness of the actions within our framework - Operations team: A collection of representatives from Finance, Compliance, Investments and Communications meet regularly to monitor our approach to combatting modern slavery risks and review current developments in the market

-- Investments: Ongoing engagement and reviews with Investment Managers, formal reporting to the Investment Committee

-- The Operations Team focuses its assessment on suppliers within our supply chain whose business activities fall within three key high-risk factors

-- Materiality

-- Business Model

-- Supplier Activities

-We've continued to focus our assessment on key suppliers who may fall into a high-risk category due to one or more of these factors.
+- Investments: Ongoing engagement and reviews with Investment Managers, formal reporting to the Investment Committee - The Operations Team focuses its assessment on suppliers within our supply chain whose business activities fall within three key high-risk factors - Materiality - Business Model - Supplier Activities - We've continued to focus our assessment on key suppliers who may fall into a high-risk category due to one or more of these factors.
 We've outlined more details on how we've screened for these factors in the next mandatory criterion.

-Actions taken to assess and address the risks of modern slavery (continued)
+d.
+Mandatory criterion 4 Actions taken to assess and address the risks of modern slavery (continued)